fitzy1321/dotfiles/README.md

 I use [vscode](https://code.visualstudio.com/docs/setup/mac) as my main editor.

+Once you install vscode, run this command to install extensions: `make vsc-ext`

 ### Clone this repo and run these commands to create my dev workflow

 My recommendation is clone this repo into `$HOME/.dotfiles` like this